sanderboer/typst-pagemaker/README.md

 Please note: This project is in no way affiliated with or related to the old Aldus PageMaker program from the 90s.

-A structured document-to-page layout system for Typst that gives you complete control over element positioning while leveraging Typst's powerful typesetting engine and variable weight font support.
+A dual-mode document layout system that transforms org-mode files into professional PDFs or modern web narratives.

+**PDF Mode:** Precise grid-based positioning with Typst's powerful typesetting engine for print-ready documents.

+**Story Mode:** Auto-layout scrolling web narratives with responsive design and customizable CSS/JS.

 <p><img src="img/aesop.jpg" alt="Alt Text" width="45%"> <img src="img/aesop_with_debug_grid.jpg" alt="Alt Text" width="45%"></p>
 The file examples/custom_styles_demo.org rendered without and with debug grid turned on.
 Note the custom font, the custom line spacing, the custom paragraph speration, thy hyphenation and the optional justification of the text.

 ## Design Philosophy

+**PDF Mode (Precision Layout):**

 Unlike traditional document systems that rely on automatic text flow and built-in spacing, pagemaker takes a fundamentally different approach: